CraftTogetherMC/TC-Portals/README.md

 **Java-Version:** 17 or above
 **Minecraft-Version:** 1.17.1 or above

-TC-Portals is a plugin for minecraft servers that can be used on [SpigotMC](https://www.spigotmc.org), [PaperMC](https://papermc.io) or forks of these projects.
+TC-Portals is a plugin for Minecraft servers using [SpigotMC](https://www.spigotmc.org), [PaperMC](https://papermc.io) or forks of these projects.
 It serves as an add-on for the [TrainCarts](https://github.com/bergerhealer/TrainCarts) plugin which adds ActionSigns, supporting cross-server teleporting of trains in a BungeeCord network.
 It is very lightweight as database queries and network connections run asynchronously where possible.